-In 2008, Baba Ramdev was the first person to raise the issue The black money outside the country of black money publically. was estimated at total of Rs.400 lakh crore or nearly nine trillion US Dollar.
+the issue of black money publically.
+The black money outside the country was estimated at total of Rs.400 lakh crore or nearly nine trillion US Dollar.
 On 27th February, 2011, an Anti-Corruption Rally was held at Ramlila Maidan, New Delhi where more than one lakh persons are said to have participated.
-The persons present at the Ramdev, Acharya rally included Baba Balakrishna, Ram Jethmalani, Anna Hazare and many others.
-On 20th April, 2011, the President of Bharat Swabhiman Trust, Delhi Pardesh submitted an application to the MCD proposing to take Ramlila Maidan on rent, subject to the general terms and conditions, for holding a yoga training camp for 4 to 5 thousand people between 1st June, 2011 to 20th June, 2011.
-He had also submitted an application to the Commissioner (Central of Police District) seeking permission for holding the Yoga Training Camp which permission was granted by the DCP (Central District) vide his letter dated 25th This permission was subject to the terms and April, 2011.

-conditions stated therein.
+The persons present at the rally included Baba Ramdev, Acharya Balakrishna, Ram Jethmalani, Anna Hazare and many others.
+On 20th April, 2011, the President of Bharat Swabhiman Trust, Delhi Pardesh submitted an application to the MCD proposing to take Ramlila Maidan on rent, subject to the general terms H and conditions, for holding a yoga training camp for 4 to 5 A thousand people between 1st June, 2011 to 20th June, 2011.
+He had also submitted an application to the Deputy Commissioner of Police (Central District) seeking permission for holding the Yoga Training Camp which permission was granted by the DCP (Central District) vide his letter dated 25th B April, 2011.
+This permission was subject to the terms and conditions stated therein.
 Permission letter dated 25th April, 2011 reads as under:-

-"With reference to your letter No. Nil, dated 20.04.2011, on the subject cited above, I am directed to inform you that your request for permission to organize Yoga Training Session at Ramlila Ground from 01.06.2011 to 20.06.2011 by Bharat Swabhiman Trust Delhi Pradesh has been considered and permission is granted for the same subject to the conditions that there should not be any obstruction to the normal flow of traffic and from owing permission land agency Besides this, you will deploy obtained. sufficient numbers of volunteers at the venue of the function.
+"With reference to your letter No. Nil, dated 20.04.2011, on the subject cited above, I am directed to inform you that your request for permission to organize Yoga Training Session at Ramlila Ground from 01.06.2011 to 20.06.2011 by Bharat Swabhiman Trust Delhi Pradesh has been considered and permission is granted for the same subject to the conditions that there should not be any obstruction to the normal flow of traffic and permission from land owing agency is obtained.
+Besides this, you will deploy sufficient numbers of volunteers at the venue of the function.
 Further, you are requested to comply with all the instructions given by Police authorities time to time failing which this permission can be revoked at any time."

-52. Continuing with his agitation for the return of black money to the country, Baba Ramdev wrote a letter to the Prime Minister on 4th May, 2011 stating his intention to go on a fast to protest against the Government's inaction in that regard.
+- 52. Continuing with his agitation for the return of black money to the country, Baba Ramdev wrote a letter to the Prime Minister on 4th May, 2011 stating his intention to go on a fast to protest against the Government's inaction in that regard.
 The Government made attempts to negotiate with Baba Ramdev and to tackle the problem on the terms, as may be commonly arrived at between the Government and Baba Ramdev.
 This process started with effect from 19th May, 2011 when the Prime Minister wrote a letter to Baba Ramdev asking him to renounce his fast.
-The Finance Minister also wrote a letter to Baba Ramdev informing him about the progress in the matter.
+The Finance Minister also wrote a letter to Baba Ramdev informing him about the progress in the matter. - 53.
+On 23rd May, 2011, Baba Ramdev submitted an application for holding a dharna at Jantar Mantar, which